kraudy/ibmi_os/README.md

 ## Explaining Objects

-On the IBM I, everything is an **Object**, which you can view as *something* to *operate on*.
+Remember the idea of a [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS))?
+Well, since the hardware natively gives a single virtual abastraction of all the system resources to the operating system, the logic move would be to take advantage of this so that everything in the IBM I leverages this power of abstraction.
+The is when the concept of **Object** is born.

+> Modern system even have [Multiple Virtual Storage (MVS)](https://en.wikipedia.org/wiki/MVS)

+> Single Virtual Storage (SVS) means taht A\auxiliary storage capacity can be added as needed without changing current application programs.

 An **object** is an instance of an abstract data type and the system instructions exist to create, manipulate, examine and delete each of these system object types.
 The data type of the object defines what type of operations can be performed on it.
 That is the technical definition.

+> The non definition definition: An object is *something* to *operate on*.

 > This idea is similar to typed pointers in a programming language like C: `int *i = 0` => This means that at some address the machine will store a series of bits that will be interpreted in the context of the abstract data type **int**.